Skip to main content

 For best results: specify format (presentation, deck, proposal), be specific about structure (“create a 10 slide sales proposal using the following transcript”)

-Create a pitch deck using Chronicle.
-The pitch is for a new festival management tool called Stagecraft.
+Create a 10-slide pitch deck for a new festival management tool called Stagecraft.

 Troubleshooting